 Java 8 vs Scala

-Developers should learn Java 8 because it is a foundational version still widely used in enterprise applications, backend systems, and Android development, offering improved productivity with features like lambdas and streams meets scala is widely used in the industry and worth learning.
+Developers should learn Java 8 because it is a foundational version still widely used in enterprise applications, backend systems, and Android development, offering improved productivity with features like lambdas and streams meets use scala when building scalable, concurrent applications that benefit from both object-oriented design and functional purity, such as in financial trading platforms or streaming data pipelines.
 Here's our take.

 Java 8